TOSIT-IO/tdp-collection/README.md

 Note that the first `role` folder is **not** the roles from this collection, but any other roles the project has.
 The `collections` folder has been set in `ansible.cfg`.

-#### Mitogen 0.2

-The collection is compatible with [Mitogen](https://mitogen.networkgenomics.com/ansible_detailed.html) 0.2.

-In order to activate Mitogen, follow the [Mitogen installation guide](https://mitogen.networkgenomics.com/ansible_detailed.html#installation).

-*Note:* We use [custom plugins](https://github.com/TOSIT-IO/tdp-collection/tree/master/plugins) which are incompatible with Mitogen.
-For this reason, we added `strategy: linear` in some of our playbooks (e.g.: [hbase_hdfs_init.yml](https://github.com/TOSIT-IO/tdp-collection/blob/master/playbooks/hbase_hdfs_init.yml)) to avoid any issues with Mitogen configured Ansible environments.

-### Ansible 2.10

-Using ansible-galaxy: TBD

 ## Plugins and modules

 - `hdfs_file` module: file and directory handling in HDFS

 Example usage:

 ```yml
 - name: Add directory for spark logs
   delegate_to: "{{ groups['hdfs_nn'][0] }}"